All the Wild Horses: Synopsis

-The film focuses on five international riders from Canada, United States, United Kingdom, South Africa and Ireland as they compete in the longest endurance horse race in the world, the Mongol Derby.
+The film focuses on five international riders from Canada, the United States, the United Kingdom, South Africa, and Ireland as they compete in the longest endurance horse race in the world, the Mongol Derby.
 Showing the gruelling daily grind of the race itself, the film also tells the smaller stories of other participants, and features the many Mongolian herder families that help to organise the race.

-The filmmakers introduce the riders on their journey from Ulaanbataar across Mongolia to the start camp of the race.
+The filmmakers introduce the riders on their journey from Ulaanbaatar across Mongolia to the start camp of the race.
 Forty riders from ten different countries make up the complete lineup of participants.
 Some talk about what brought them on the long journey here and become part of this race.

 At start camp, the riders receive hands-on training with the very tough and semi-wild Mongolian horses that live in herds throughout most of the year and haven't changed much since the days of Chinggis Khan.
 A local herder explains that the horses need to retain their wild spirit in order to survive the harsh winters on the steppe.
-Led by race chief Kate Willings and head race referee Maggie Pattinson, the international crew takes the riders through various scenarios they might encounter out on the steppe.
+Led by race chief Kate Willings and head race referee Maggie Pattinson, the international crew takes the riders through various scenarios they might encounter on the steppe.

 After a fast and dramatic race start — with the first two casualties taken off the field by medevac within the first hour — 22-year-old American rider Devan Horn takes an early lead, which she manages to retain for five days.
 The most experienced horseman in the field, South African horse whisperer Monde Kanyana, isn't as driven by the chance of winning as he is interested in learning about Mongolian horsemanship.
-It is his first time away from his native KwaZulu-Natal, and the overwhelm he feels at the overall experience seems to outweigh his drive to push forward relentlessly, unlike some of the other competitors.
+It is his first time away from his native KwaZulu-Natal, and his overwhelm at the overall experience seems to outweigh his drive to push forward relentlessly, unlike some of the other competitors.

-Irish jockeys Donie Fahy and Richie Killoran form fast friendships early on with British race horse trainer Charlotte Treleaven and American firefighter Julie Youngblood.
+Irish jockeys Donie Fahy and Richie Killoran form fast friendships early on with British racehorse trainer Charlotte Treleaven and American firefighter Julie Youngblood.
 The four riders stick together through some very hard times as they keep chasing down the front runners of the race.

 The race depicted on All The Wild Horses throws up many twists and turns as the days tick by — down to the winner eventually being decided by a veterinarian penalty handed down to one of the front runners.